goodahead/ventor-merp/ventor_base/README.rst

 ***********************

 * Added 'Operation Type' field and logic of validation to Batch Transfer
 * Changed name of the group from 'Manufacturing Menu' to 'MO and WO management'
+* Added updating warehouse_id for all locations to ventor base in post_hook and migration

 13.0.1.3.8 (2022-02-03)
 ***********************